vikke1234/raids-death-indicator/ping-problem.md

    caps solves this by looking for the chin projectile but god damn...

 3) How do we handle logouts and re-sync, logging out is apparently meta in CMs

+4) If a person isn't in range to see animations, what should be the behavior in that case?

+### Solutions to said problems
+1) List of weapons and their delay formulas
+2) Check for projectile in the future, initially just don't support
+3) Upon relogging, make others send the current timestamp.
+600ms is a "large" window but IF it's late, use animations to re-sync the timestamp.
+We know locally when for example a person shadows, the queued damage event sends a timestamp when the projectile should land.
+From that we can tell when the attack happened on their side.
+   It should be noted though that the others can for 1 hit be off slightly but I think the single event should just be ignored as it gets re-synced after that.
+4) Ignore?